’13 Reasons Why’: Selena Gomez, Dylan Minnette, And The Cast Talk Netflix Hit

 Still, the project wasn’t an easy sell for all of its stars.
 In an interview with TV Guide, Kate Walsh, who plays Hannah’s grieving mother on the series, revealed she initially considered passing on the project because the subject matter is so heavy.

 “It was really appealing to me, [but] I really did consider it very seriously because it’s so heavy — my character, what she goes through — that I was like, do I want to put myself in that place for seven months?”
 Walsh admitted.
-“But I thought it’s such an important subject, between teen suicide, the LGBTQ issues, bullying, sexual assault, all of it, that I was like, ‘No, I have to be a part of this.”
+“But I thought it’s such an important subject, between teen suicide, the LGBTQ issues, bullying, sexual assault, all of it, that I was like, ‘No, I have to be a part of this.'”

 Should I give you 13 reasons why you should watch @13ReasonsWhy today?
 'Cause I will.
 Hope you enjoy! #Netflix pic.twitter.com/C3bQZ1V7oP